Vladimir State University

 Vladimir State University is a higher educational institution in Vladimir, Russia.
 It is currently recognized as the largest university in Vladimir Oblast and one of the largest in the Central Federal District.
 In April 2017, it became one of the flagship universities of the region.
 Since January 24, 2013, Anzor Mikhailovich Saralidze has been the rector of the university.

 History

 On August 1, 1958, by a decree of the Council of Ministers of the RSFSR, the Vladimir branch of the Moscow Evening Machine-Building Institute was opened with two faculties: mechanical-engineering and machine building.
 The institute initially admitted 200 students.

 In 1962, in connection with the liquidation of the Moscow Evening Engineering Institute, the Vladimir branch was transferred to the jurisdiction of the Moscow Institute of Electrical Engineering.
 In February 1964, the branch was transformed into the Vladimir Evening Polytechnic Institute.
 In the same year, the machine building faculty for radio parts was created, of which the first dean was B. F. Gradusov.

-In 1969 Vladimir Evening Polytechnic Institute was transformed into the Vladimir Polytechnic Institute (VPI).